elunna/nerfhack-changelog/README.md

 Activating summon cards **costs 5 energy per card**.
 If the cartomancer lacks enough energy, the card will have no effect and will not be consumed.
 Unique monsters can drop summon cards, with a few exceptions, such as the Wizard of Yendor and the Riders, due to their ability to revive.

+While sacrificing corpses at an altar, cartomancers can sometimes receive cards as gifts.

 **Explosive summon cards**

 Summon "sphere" cards are special because they **instantly explode when thrown at a monster**.
 However, if cursed, they will not explode and instead summon a hostile sphere, which includes gas spores and volatile mushrooms.
 Exploding sphere monster cards are more likely to drop for cartomancers, providing them with useful ranged explosive options.